ArtemRuticker/colorpicker/README.md

 # Palette Picker Component

 The `PalettePickerComponent` is an Angular component that allows users to select a color from a predefined palette.
 This component is highly configurable and supports two-way data binding, making it easy to integrate with Angular forms.
+This component was created for porting to Angular and replacing the functionality of Kendo ColorPicker.
+The component code and documentation were generated using ChatGPT 4.o.

 ## Installation